lidetsn/node_mysql_app/README.md

 # instalation Guid
-       * you will need to have mysql, Node.js and NPM installed locally, or you will need access to an environment that already has them installed.
-We will also be using the Command Prompt (Windows) /          Terminal (Mac) to install the required packages, and to start/stop our Node server.
+       * you will need to have mysql, Node.js and NPM installed locally, or you will need access to an environment that already has them installed. you will also be using the Command Prompt (Windows)  Terminal (Mac) to install the required packages, and to start/stop the Node server.
        * run schema.sql and seed.sql to create your DataBase and Tables in mysql db
        * run npm install using the Command Prompt (Windows) / Terminal (Mac) to install the required packages